-The Alpinestars Tech 7 boot has been the choice of Dual Sport and Enduro riders since it’s introduction.
+The Alpinestars Tech 7 boots have been the choice of Dual Sport, MX, and Enduro riders since their introduction.
 They were designed with the enduro and off-road rider in mind.

-The Tech 7 is the third from the top of their boot range, after the Tech 8 and Tech 10.
+The Tech 7 is the second from the top of their boot range, after the Tech 10.

 - A good metal buckle system that is easy to use even when caked in mud